 It’s officially Spring, yet at this time of year the wildflower meadows are keeping the glory to come well hidden.
 A combination of autumn grazing by our two cows, followed by winter grazing by our flock of sheep has left the vegetation short.
 It looks unpromising now but it is all ready to grow away with the warmer weather.

-The role of grazing in the management of wildflower meadows
+The role of grazing in the management of meadows

 Alternatives to grazing

-Whilst grazing is the prefered management option, it is possible to get some of the benefits by carrying out additional cuts of the meadow after the removal of the hay crop.
-Philip and his scythe manage a small meadow for a neighbour in this way.
+Whilst grazing is the preferred management option, it is possible to get some of the benefits by carrying out additional cuts of the meadow after the removal of the hay crop.
+Philip and his scythe manage a small meadow for a neighbor in this way.

 Late summer and autumn cuts can be used to remove aftermath growth, aiming to leave a short sward going into the winter.
 One cut would be the minimum, more will be more beneficial.
 When working out the timing of the last cut on a meadow it is worth bearing in mind that there is usually a strong flush of growth in the autumn.
 An early spring cut can also be used to control growth on a high fertility site or if you didn’t manage to get the meadow short in the autumn.